DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 DfE will inform organisations of all the claims where they are listed as the accredited ITT provider.

-For an early adopter school to claim this funding, the mentor must:
+For a school to claim this funding, the mentor must:

 - be employed by the school making the claim
 - undertake up to 20 hours of initial mentor training, per accredited ITT provider